thachp/om-network/README.md

 Inventors forgoes their intellectual property rights to the network.
 In returns, the network guaranteed 1% rewards for every transactions associated to their goods sold on the network for 5 years.

 ### Consumers ###
 Consumers review listed goods on the network.
-Open a CONTRACT with the network to purchase a good listed an inventor.
+Open contracts with the network to purchase goods.
 Consumers must list a BID amount which he is following to pay for the good.

-* Contract BID amount is only visible between consumer and the network.
+Contract BID amount is only visible between consumer and the network.
 Suppliers, Manufacturers, Logistics do not have access to view BID amount.

 * Network Fees:  Consumer must pay 2.5% network fees on top of BID amount.